mazen251/Emotion-Classification-Using-Mouth-Region-Only/README.md

 - Commit your changes (git commit -m 'Add some feature').
 - Push to the branch (git push origin feature/your-feature).
 - Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` for more details.

 ## Contact
 For any inquiries or further information, please contact: